Restaurant Back of House Terms

-If you've never worked in a restaruant before, you might be confused by all the different terms used in the back of the house.
-Even on the kitchen line, there are specific positions that go beyond chef or cook.
-Obviously you do not have to staff your kitchen with each of these positions (some restaurant kitchens wouldn't fit half of the number of people in them anyway).
-Many of these positions can be done by one person, such as combining the dishwasher and the porter responsibilities into one position.
+If you've never worked in a restaurant, you might be confused by all the different terms used in the back of the house.
+Even on the kitchen line, there are specific positions that go beyond "chef" or "cook."
+You do not have to staff your kitchen with each of these positions, though.
+Many of these jobs can be done by one person, such as combining the dishwasher and the porter responsibilities into one position.

-Caller- The person who calls the incoming orders to the cooks.
-Often times the executive chef will act as caller during the dinner rush.
+- Caller: The person who calls the incoming orders to the cooks.
+Often times the executive chef will act as a caller during the dinner rush.

-Dessert Chef- The person who is charge of desserts.
+- Dessert Chef: The person who is in charge of desserts.
 It's helpful to have someone dedicated to making desserts, if the desserts require special presentation.

-Executive Chef- Also known as the head chef.
-He is the guy (or girl) who creates the specials, orders the foods, and works as the general manager of the kitchen.
+- Executive Chef: Also known as the head chef.
+This is the person who creates the specials, orders the foods, and works as the general manager of the kitchen.